Term limits in the United States

-In the United States, term limits, also referred to as rotation in office, restrict the number of terms of office an officeholder may serve.
-At the federal level, the 22nd Amendment to the United States Constitution limits the president of the United States to two four-year terms.
-State government offices in some, but not all, states are term-limited, including executive, legislative, and judicial offices.
-Research studies have questioned the benefits of term limits.
+In the context of the politics of the United States, term limits restrict the number of terms of office an officeholder may serve.
+At the federal level, the president of the United States can serve a maximum of two four-year terms, with this being limited by the Twenty-second Amendment to the United States Constitution that came into force on February 27, 1951.
+Some state government offices are also term-limited, including executive, legislative, and judicial offices.
+Analogous measures exist at the city and county level across the U.S., though many details involving local governments in that country vary depending on the specific location.

+Term limits are also referred to as rotation in office.
+That specific terminology is often associated with the Founding Father and later president Thomas Jefferson given his use of it in his political arguments.

 Historical background

 Constitution

 Term limits date back to the American Revolution and prior to that, to the democracies and republics of antiquity.
 The Council of 500 in ancient Athens rotated its entire membership annually, as did the ephorate in ancient Sparta.